SeamlAI/dukani/DEPLOYMENT.md

 - Added Dockerfile as backup deployment method
 - Set package.json engines to "node": "18.x"

+**Error: "nest: not found" during Docker build**
+- Solution: Multi-stage Docker build with devDependencies in build stage
+- Install all dependencies for build, then only production for runtime
+- Optimized nixpacks.toml to include devDependencies during build

 ### Runtime Errors

 **WhatsApp Connection Issues:**